 Although Syllabub isn’t traditionally vegan, the wide range of plant-based whipping creams currently sold in stores makes it possible to make a vegan version of this delicious dessert.
 My favourite cream to use is the Elmlea plant-based double cream, because it whips exactly like regular cream.
 You could use any plant-based cream of your choice, as long it’s neutral tasting and it whips well.

-WHAT IS THE DIFFERENCE BETWEEN A POSSET AND A SYLLABUB?
+WHAT IS THE DIFFERENCE BETWEEN SYLLABUB AND POSSET?

 Traditional Possets were made with warm milk or cream, and curdled with spices and wine, or other alcoholic beverages.
 Syllabubs were made from whipped cream, wine and sugar and were served chilled.